 The "Activate Link" Command is used to request the receiving device(s) to activate their "linked" Receive Components.
-The "Activate Link" Command must be packaged in a Link Packet for it to have any meaning.
+The "Activate Link" Command must be packaged in a Link Packet or it will be ignored.
 The "Activate Link" Command has the Message Data ID of 0x20 and has the following syntax: